hxxpn/hxxpn.github.io/_posts/2023-02-18-my-frist-blog-post.md

 ### Main interests and fields of study

-This will be priamrily a Backend engineering blog, though it will not shorten the scope of learning.
+This will be primarily a Backend engineering blog, though it will not shorten the scope of learning.